Hispanic Information and Telecommunications Network: HITN TV

 HITN TV, established in 1981, is a branch of HITN and provides non-commercial Spanish-language educational programming in the United States.

 HITN-TV is a leading Spanish-language media company that offers educational and cultural programming for the whole family.
-It reaches more than 44 million viewers in the US and Puerto Rico via DIRECTV, DISH Network, AT&T U-verse TV, Verizon FiOS TV, Comcast, Charter Spectrum, Frontier Mediacom, CenturyLink Prism and Cablevision.
+It reaches more than 44 million viewers in the US and Puerto Rico via DIRECTV, DISH Network, AT&T U-verse TV, Verizon FiOS TV, Comcast, Charter Spectrum, Frontier Mediacom, CenturyLink Prism, and Cablevision.

 Its most recent original productions include Estudio DC con Gerson Borrero (interviews with leading Latino figures in government, media, music, arts & entertainment, and sports).;Voces (Success stories of Hispanics who have transformed their community in the United States); Puerto Rico Contigo (about the solidarity work and the common effort of the people of the island in the face of adversity); En Foco con Neida Sandoval (interviews and research reports), Mundo CNET (information and the latest news from the technology industry) and Mundo Salvaje con Ron Magill (to discover and learn about the wild animals of the planet).

-It also presents Centro Medico, a docudrama with recreations of medical cases in a hospital environment, accompanied by simple explanations and easy to understand medical issues relevant to the audience.
+It also presents Centro Medico, a docudrama with recreations of medical cases in a hospital environment, accompanied by simple explanations and easy-to-understand medical issues relevant to the audience.
 The first season reached a visualization increase of more than 154%, according to Nielsen's measurements, positioning the show among the five largest audiences of the channel.
 Last September, HITN presented a 32-hour marathon of the first season.
 During the television marathon clues were offered for the audience to participate and win a trip for two to Madrid to meet the protagonists and the production team of the successful program.

 The network also developed Corriente Cultural and En Foco, which highlighted the cultural and artistic achievements of Latinos in the US.
 Also, through Dialogo and Destination Casa Blanca, HITN has covered every US presidential election cycle since 2004.
 While providing this coverage, HITN also focused on the impact of each election, on Latinos living in the US.

 In 2017, HITN TV was nominated for three Emmy Awards in the arts, community, and public service categories.
 In the arts category, HITN TV was nominated for the production Arte Desde 3 Perspectivas en un Mismo Idioma.
 In the community/public service categories, the network was singled out for the PSAs Lo Que Realmente Importa and Nuestro Voto, Nuestra Voz.

 In 2018, HITN partnered with the office of the Brooklyn District Attorney, to create and launch a new anti-cyber bullying program.

-The network has developed the HITN app, that enable subscribers to access its authenticated TV Everywhere and VOD services whenever and wherever they choose on devices with an Internet connection.
-The HITN app can be downloaded from Apple's App Store and Google Play.
-The new app makes HITN the first Hispanic Pay TV network to give its subscribers the opportunity to enjoy their favorite content on both their mobile devices and Apple TV.
+The network has developed the HITN app, that enable subscribers to access its authenticated TV Everywhere and VOD services on devices with an Internet connection.